 While in high school, Burega received scholarships to study at the New England Conservatory Preparatory School.
 She received a scholarship to attend the Berklee Five-Week Summer program in 2013, where she was awarded a scholarship to study full-time at Berklee College of Music.

 While at Berklee College of Music, Burega has studied saxophone as well as Film & TV Scoring.
 Burega has studied the baritone saxophone with George Garzone and Bill Pierce.
 At Berklee, Burega was a member of Rainbow Big Band directed by Tia Fuller and a member of Kenny Werner’s ensemble in the Effortless Mastery Institute.
-Active in the Berklee community, Burega is the communications manager of the Berklee Film Scoring Network and is the coordinator of the Berklee Women's Film Initiative.
+Burega was accepted into two application-based film scoring department classes: both Practicum and Documentary Practicum.
+Active in the Berklee community, Burega is the communications manager of the Berklee Film Scoring Network, the coordinator of the Berklee Women's Film Initiative and the marketing director of Berklee Film Music Socials.
 Burega has received Woodwind Departmental scholarships for her achievements on saxophone: the Joseph E. Viola award, the Paul Wagner award, and the Professional Performance Division Woodwind award.
 She has also received the Lester Lanin scholarship and the Berklee Achievement Scholarship for her excellence.